Stirling-Tools/Stirling-PDF/LocalRunGuide.md

-To run the application without Docker, you will need to manually install all dependencies and build the necessary components.
+To run the application without Docker/Podman, you will need to manually install all dependencies and build the necessary components.

 Note that some dependencies might not be available in the standard repositories of all Linux distributions, and may require additional steps to install.